lknespler/LaurenKnespler.github.io/content/posts/introduction/index.md

 Greetings, my name is Lauren Knespler, and this is an introduction post.
 I have spent the last three years studying Applied Mathematics and Statistics as well as Computer Science at Stony Brook University.
 Following my August 2021 graduation, I have spent time reviewing and mastering the skills/applications shown below:

 - Data Visualization: Tableau, Power Bi, Excel
-- Python, Javascript, Java, Ruby, R, SAS, SQL
+- Python, Javascript, Java, Ruby, R, SAS, SQL(MySQL, PostgreSQL, MS SQL), NoSQL(MongoDB)
-- As review I have also completed several courses on Datacamp and working towards completing several certifications.
+- As review, I have also completed several courses on Datacamp, and I am currently working towards completing several certifications.